 1. What is FOS?

 FOS is the standard acronym for fructooligosaccharides.
 These are complex carbohydrates, or sugars that come naturally from high fiber foods such as garlic, onions, leeks, oats, barley, rye and chicory root.
 One great thing about fructooligosaccharides is that they help the body make its' own beneficial bacteria in the digestive system.
-This is what is referred to as a "pro-biotic".
+This is what is referred to as a "pre" or "pro-biotic".
 It's the opposite of an antibiotic, which not only kills the bad bacteria in the digestive system but may also destroy some of the healthy bacteria that you need.

 The following is an excerpt from a web page at MedicinalFoodNews.com that describes in more detail why fructooligosaccharides perform differently than other high fiber foods once they start to work in the intestines: